Snowmobiling Yellowstone's Lower Loop

 Artist Point and Hayden Valley

 We headed south toward Hayden Valley.
-A couple miles past the junction, we turned left onto South Rim Drive.
+A couple miles past Canyon Junction, we turned left onto South Rim Drive.
 The road was groomed right up to the Artist Point parking area.

 We paused for a cider photoshoot.
-(Two members of the group own a cider company if you're wondering what's up with all the cider.)
+(Two members of the group own Highpoint Cider – highly recommend trying a can.)

-Just after 4:15pm, we left for Hayden Valley, one of my favorite spots in the Park.
+Just after 4:15pm, we left for Hayden Valley, one of my favorite parts of the Park.

-Hayden Valley, along with Lamar, boasts the highest concentration of wildlife in the Park.
-I've seen wolves, grizzlies, coyotes, elk and more bison than I can count.
+Hayden Valley, along with Lamar, boasts the highest concentration of wildlife in Yellowstone.
+I've watched wolves, grizzlies, coyotes, elk and more bison than I can count.
 From Yellowstone Lake, the Yellowstone River flows through rapids, past mud pots and into the rolling hills of Hayden Valley.

-We spotted one coyote in the distance.
-The sun was low in the sky and temperatures were dropping.
+Today, we only spotted one coyote in the distance.
+The sun was dropping and temperatures along with it.

 At 4:45pm, we made it back to Fishing Bridge, completing the Lower Loop.
 The group used restrooms and checked out the warming hut.